FIXTradingCommunity/fixp-specification/v1-1-DRAFT/doc/01Introduction.md

 Introduction
 ============

 FIX Performance Session Layer (FIXP) is a “lightweight point-to-point protocol” introduced to provide an open industry standard for high performance computing requirements currently encountered by the FIX Community.
 FIXP is a derived work.
-The origin and basis for FIXP are the FIX session layer protocols and the designed and implemented by NASDAQOMX, SoupTCP, SoupBinTCP, and UFO (UDP for Orders).
+The origin and basis for FIXP are the FIX session layer protocols and protocols designed and implemented by NASDAQ OMX, i.e. SoupTCP, SoupBinTCP, and UFO (UDP for Orders).
 Every attempt was made to keep FIXP as close to the functionality and behavior of SoupBinTCP and UFO as possible.
 Extensions and refactoring were performed as incremental improvements.
-Every attempt was made to limit the FIXP to establishing and maintaining a communication session between two end points in a reliable manner, regardless of the reliability of the underlying transport.
+Every attempt was made to limit FIXP to establishing and maintaining a communication session between two end points in a reliable manner, regardless of the reliability of the underlying transport.

 ## FIXP features

 - Very lightweight session layer with no restrictions on the application layer
 - Encoding independent supporting binary protocols
 - Transport independent supporting both stream, datagram, and message oriented protocols
 - Point-to-point as well as multicast patterns, sharing common primitives
 - Negotiable delivery guarantees that may be asymmetrical

 Authors